Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Analysis -- Constant Coefficients

 \subsection{Convergence}

-Using the approximation result from the previous section we can proof the convergence of the discrete solution. \begin{theorem} Let $u$ be a solution of the transport problem \eqref{eq:transport} and \eqref{eq:inflow} in the case of constant coefficients and $\sigma \ge 0$ and assume that $u \in \mathcal H^{s+1}$ for $0<s\le r$.
-Let $U$ be the solution of the discrete equations \eqref{eq:weak_eqn} for level $L$, where $|\mathcal I| \sim h = 2^{-L}$ and $\delta \sim h$ small enough.
+Using the approximation result from the previous section we can prove the convergence of the discrete solution. \begin{theorem} Let $u$ be a solution of the transport problem \eqref{eq:transport} and \eqref{eq:inflow} in the case of constant coefficients and $\sigma \ge 0$ and assume that $u \in \mathcal H^{s+1}$ for $0<s\le r$.
+Let $U$ be the solution of the discrete equations \eqref{eq:weak_eqn} for level $L$, where $\vert \mathcal I\vert \sim h = 2^{-L}$ and $\delta \sim h$.
 Then

-\end{theorem} \begin{proof} The proof follows along the lines of \cite[Thm 13.7]{larsson2005} and \cite{schwab2008}.
+\end{theorem} \begin{proof} The proof follows along the lines of \cite[Thm.\ 13.7]{larsson2005} and \cite{schwab2008}.
 Decompose the error

 The streamline diffusion norm can be estimated by

 For the first term note that

 where the Galerkin orthogonality has been used.
 Applying \eqref{eq:AI_partint} for the right hand side, using Young's inequality and Lemma \ref{lem:Bvv_SD} gives the estimate